eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 #### Team Schedule

-A Team Schedule wiki page, e.g., <https://trac.ietf.org/trac/ietf/meeting/wiki/110hackathon/teamschedule>, is created by the Chairs for each online only Hackathon.
+A Team Schedule wiki page, e.g., {{TEAM-SCHEDULE}}, is created by the Chairs for each online only Hackathon.
 Online only Hackathons take place globally for an entire week.
 It is up to individual project teams to determine the preferred dates, times, and ways to meet to work on their project within the context of that week (e.g., Zoom, Webex, Slack).
 This page is meant to help facilitate coordination of schedules within and across teams.

 ## Email List